networkoptix/web_packages/open/README.md

 ### Demos and Examples

-The `/examples` directory constains usage examples for some of the packages in `/packages` and also some general examples for interacting with the Nx Witness Video Management System (VMS) server.
+The `/examples` directory contains usage examples for some of the packages in `/packages` and also some general examples for interacting with the Nx Witness Video Management System (VMS) Server.

 All Javascript/Node examples contain an `npm start` script for running the demo/example.

-Examples for a specific package in `/packages` ends with `-example` so the `/webrtc-stream-manager-example` will be for the `/webrtc-stream-manager` package.
+Examples for a specific package in `/packages` ends with `-example` so the `/webrtc-stream-manager-example` is for the `/webrtc-stream-manager` package.

-General demos for interacting with the VMS server ends with `-demo`.
+General demos for interacting with the VMS Server end with `-demo`.
 These demos will probably use one or more packages from `/packages` but are purposed with demonstrating interactions instead of being instructional on a specific package.